cswartzvi/hamilton/examples/hamilton_ui/README.md

 pip install -r requirements.txt
 ```

 2. Run the `run.py` script.
-Providing the username and project ID to be able to log to the Hamilton UI.
+Providing the username and project ID to be able to log to the Apache Hamilton UI.
 ```bash
 python run.py --username <username> --project_id <project_id>
 ```